-NAC capitalises on Michael’s 40+ years of international business experience, and the professional skills of Literary and Editorial Head Denise Harris (adult fiction), Sue Anderson (adult and children’s fiction), Andrea Barton (adult fiction and nonfiction), and the diverse abilities of Helen Winter (Script Marketing Unit Head) and Deborah Ackerley (ESL Website Services).
+NAC capitalises on Michael’s 40+ years of international business experience, and the Literary and Editorial skills of Sue Anderson (adult and children’s fiction), Andrea Barton (adult fiction and nonfiction), and the diverse abilities of Helen Winter (Script Marketing Unit Head) and Deborah Ackerley (ESL Website Services).

 This formidable team brings considerable expertise to support NAC authors.